yasoob/intermediatePython/comprehensions.rst

     # Output: [0, 3, 6, 9, 12, 15, 18, 21, 24, 27]

 This can be really useful to make lists quickly.
-It is even preferred by some instead of the ``filter`` function. list comprehensions really shine when you want to supply a list to a method or function to make a new list by appending to it in each iteration of the ``for`` loop.
+It is even preferred by some instead of the ``filter`` function.
+List comprehensions really shine when you want to supply a list to a method or function to make a new list by appending to it in each iteration of the ``for`` loop.
 For instance you would usually do something like this: